 In this operation, the whole kidney, the attached adrenal gland, and some nearby fatty tissue are removed.
-Although the adrenal gland is usually removed, the surgeon may be able to leave it behind in some cases where the cancer is in the lower part of the kidney and is far away from the adrenal gland.
+(Sometimes the adrenal gland can be left in place.)
 Nearby lymph nodes are sometimes removed, too.
 This is called regional lymphadenectomy.
 Most people do fine with only one kidney.

-A partial nephrectomy may not be an option if the tumor is in the middle of the kidney or is very large, if there is more than one tumor in the same kidney, or if the cancer has spread to the lymph nodes or distant organs.
-Not all doctors are able to do this type of surgery.
-Some doctors can even do this surgery laparoscopically or using a robot.
-This is more common at major medical centers.
-But it is a difficult operation, and it should only be done by a surgeon with a great deal of skill and who has done the operation often.
+This may not be an option if the tumor is in the middle of the kidney or is very large, if there is more than one tumor in the kidney, or if the cancer has spread to the lymph nodes or distant organs.

 Removal of metastases

-Sometimes surgery is done to remove cancer that has spread.
-This can help relieve pain or other symptoms even though it does not usually help patients live longer.
+Sometimes surgery is done to remove cancer that has spread to other parts of the body.
+This might be done to try to cure the cancer (along with removing the kidney tumor), or it might be done to help relieve pain or other symptoms from the cancer.
 It is most often done if there are only a few tumors that can be removed easily.
-The lungs, bones, brain and liver are the most common sites of spread.

 Surgery always involves some risks.
-Here are some possible risks of surgery for kidney cancer:
+Here are some possible risks and side effects of surgery for kidney cancer:

 - Bleeding during or after surgery that may require blood transfusions